front-end-foundations/session1/readme.md

 }
 ```

-Add rounded corners to the info div.
-(See https://developer.mozilla.org/en/CSS/border-radius for specifications.)
+Add a drop shadow to the CSS for the info div.

 ```css
 aside {